 Be sure to replace LATEST_MODULE_VERSION with the latest release of the Java module.
 You can find the latest version in our version file at https://dl.signalsciences.net/sigsci-module-java/VERSION.

 Install and configure

 Dropwizard supports standard Java servlet filters, but you will need to register the filter class.

-Additional information about Dropwizard servlet filter support can be found here.
+Additional information about Dropwizard servlet filter support can be found in the Dropwizard documentation.